-4.1.
+- 4.1.
 The District Council of Yankalilla recognises the uniqueness and opportunities available to communities within the district to seek recognition in the form of accreditation as an International Dark Sky Community.
-Given the opportunities for various communities to seek this recognition and the complex tenure arrangements (possibility of many hundreds of privately owned parcels of land) within these areas, it is proposed that management of lighting within areas designated or seeking accreditation as International Dark Sky Communities, is considered as two parts.
+Given the opportunities for various communities to seek this recognition and the complex tenure arrangements (possibility of many hundreds of privately owned parcels of land) within these areas, it is proposed that management of lighting within areas designated or seeking accreditation as International Dark Sky Communities, is considered as two parts. - 4.2.
+Public Lighting Infrastructure: being lighting infrastructure owned/managed by Council, government bodies and/or other service authorities for the purpose of lighting public spaces and infrastructure. - 4.3.
+Private Infrastructure: focusing on community education, with private landowners being encouraged to upgrade existing external lights to be compliant with the International Dark Sky standards for International Dark Sky Communities.